 Being an English Language proficiency test, all components of IELTS are heavily focussed on vocabulary.
-In fact without understanding the concept of contextual vocabulary, your preparation will be incomplete.
-To help you with vocabulary we have created a detailed article about vocabulary for IELTS.
-This on the other hand, will focus only on the vocabulary from the Education genre.
+In fact, without understanding the concept of contextual vocabulary, your preparation will be incomplete.
+To help you improve your vocabulary we have created a detailed article about vocabulary for IELTS.
+This, on the other hand, will focus only on the vocabulary from the Education genre.

 - “Less number of people does crime these days.”

 - “Less number of people commits crime these days.”

 Sentence 1, although is grammatically and structurally correct, does not use the right word.

 Sentence 2, is the exact same sentence but uses the right word “commit”.
 You do not “do” crime, you “commit” it.

 Understanding when to use which word is an important skill that you need to develop if you want to crack IELTS with a good score.

 Education is a very popular genre in IELTS.
 Both speaking and writing section saw a myriad of topics that are related to education.
 Here is a comprehensive list of common words and their meanings, related to education: